LibraryCarpentry/lc-python-intro/episodes/01-getting-started.md

 - [Markdown Guide (Matt Cone)](https://www.markdownguide.org/)

 ![Changing a cell from Code to Markdown](../episodes/fig/0_jupyter_markdown_dd.png){alt='screenshot of the Jupyter notebook dropdown to change a cell to Markdown'}

-## Saving the code

-Changes you make to your notebook will periodically save automatically, but you can also use <kbd>Cmd</kbd> + <kbd>S</kbd> to save your notebook at any time.
-You can also explore options to save the notebook to a new file or export it to other formats (including HTML, LaTeX, and Markdown) from the `File >` dropdown menu.

 [anaconda]: https://docs.anaconda.com/anaconda/install/
 [spyder]: https://www.spyder-ide.org/